 (1) The majority of nerve regeneration data is now being generated in the rat, which is likely to skew treatment outcomes and lead to inappropriate evaluation of risks and benefits.
 (2) The rat is a particularly poor model for the repair of human critical gap defects due to both its small size and its species-specific neurobiological regenerative profile.
-(3) Translation from rat to human has proven unreliable for nerve regeneration, as for many other applications.4
+(3) Translation from rat to human has proven unreliable for nerve regeneration, as for many other applications.

-More specifically, the inconsistencies between animal models and the clinical situation are significant5 and include the following:

-(1) healthy animals versus sick patients; (2) short versus long gap lengths (the clinical need for large gap repairs, while 90% of in vivo studies are in rats and rabbits where gap lengths are usually ≤3 cm); (3) animal models that almost always employ mixed sensory-motor autografts for repairing mixed defects, versus clinical repairs that almost always involve sensory autografts (usually sural nerve) for repairing mixed defects; (4) protected anatomical sites in animal models, versus repairs that must often cross articulating joints in humans; and (5) inbred, highly homogeneous animal strains and ages, versus diverse patient populations and ages: It is well recognized that animal models fail to mimic the human condition in terms of the uniformity of animal subjects used.4
+More specifically, the inconsistencies between animal models and the clinical situation are significant and include the following: (1) healthy animals versus sick patients; (2) short versus long gap lengths (the clinical need for large gap repairs, while 90% of in vivo studies are in rats and rabbits where gap lengths are usually ≤3 cm); (3) animal models that almost always employ mixed sensory-motor autografts for repairing mixed defects, versus clinical repairs that almost always involve sensory autografts (usually sural nerve) for repairing mixed defects; (4) protected anatomical sites in animal models, versus repairs that must often cross articulating joints in humans; and (5) inbred, highly homogeneous animal strains and ages, versus diverse patient populations and ages: It is well recognized that animal models fail to mimic the human condition in terms of the uniformity of animal subjects used.4

 To induce a spinal cord injury in animal models, experimenters use physical force to damage the spinal cord.
 There are many different methods, such as contusion, which involves displacing the spinal cord by dropping a weight, or distraction, which applies a traction force to stretch the spinal cord.
 Regardless of the method used, achieving consistency and reproducibility is challenging due to the inability to replicate the same spinal cord injury every time they perform the procedure.
-For example, in contusion-induced injuries, variability can arise from the rod bouncing after it hits the spinal cord, potentially causing multiple impacts.6
+For example, in contusion-induced injuries, variability can arise from the rod bouncing after it hits the spinal cord, potentially causing multiple impacts.

 In addition to consistency issues, many of these models do not accurately reflect the mechanisms of SCI in humans.
 A compression model created using forceps does not replicate the acute impact seen in most human SCI, and the devices used for the distraction model often induce injury too slowly to emulate human injury.
 Chemically induced SCI is employed to study secondary injuries associated with SCI, usually involving the injection or application of a toxic chemical to the area of interest.
-However, challenges with chemically induced SCI include ensuring accurate delivery of the chemical to the correct region of the spine.6 in vitro uses of human cells.
-Ex vivo models, such as those using three-dimensional engineered scaffolds, bioreactors, neurospheres, and organoids, allow for more controlled studies on specific parameters than animal experiments.
-Bioprinting can use bioinks containing human cells and materials to construct heterogeneous tissue models in a single step and with remarkable consistency, an aspect of nerve regeneration research that has been notably lacking in animal models.
+However, challenges with chemically induced SCI include ensuring accurate delivery of the chemical to the correct region of the spine.

 Biomedical engineers have noted that researchers "are incapable of truly mimicking human neural injuries in animal models because of the extensive anatomical, functional, molecular, immunological, and pathological differences between humans and frequently studied animals."
-Human-relevant methods can bypass these limitations and should be the focus.
+Humanrelevant methods can bypass these limitations and should be the focus.